 We will experiment with digital technologies in both the real and virtual space of the GfZK.
 We wish to approach them with curiosity, but also with a critical eye – partly because we do not always understand how they work and what effect they have.
 We also wish to publicly reflect upon our working method as an art institution and expand the artistic and social potential of the museum.
 In collaboration with everyone involved in the project, we strive to achieve an ecologically conscious and community-minded approach to digitality.

-The project Dig it? – Digital prototypes in the museum is developed as part of “dive in.
+The project Dig it? – Prototypes for the museum is developed as part of “dive in.
 Programme for Digital Interactions” of the Kulturstiftung des Bundes (German Federal Cultural Foundation) with funding by the Federal Government Commissioner for Culture and the Media (BKM) through the NEUSTART KULTUR programme.”